tlwr/some-gallery-thing/README.md

 # structure

-`views` is the directory where the `nunjucks` views go. `views/layout.njk` is the template for the entire site.

 `src` is where the rest of the source code goes. `src/public` is where assets (CSS and images) live.

+`src/controllers` is the directory where the visual components live.

 This project uses `typescript`, `jest`, and `sass`.